ilbagatto/scaliger/README.md

 jde := jd + dt / 86400 // Dynamic time.
 ```

-### Nutation and Obliquity of the ecliptic — nutequ package
+### nutequ

 #### Obliquity of the ecliptic

-**Obliquity of the ecliptic** is the angle between the eauator and the ecliptic.
+*Obliquity of the ecliptic* is the angle between the eauator and the ecliptic.

 To calculate *Mean Obliquity*, angle which the ecliptic makes with the mean equator,
 use `MeanObliquity(jd float64) float64` function, where **jd** is Juliuan Date.